Marie-Carrere/react-express-boilerplate/README.md

-# React Express Starter Pack
+# React Express Boilerplate

 > Create full stack apps with React and Express.
-Run your client and server with a single command.
+Run the client and server with a single command.

 ## Installation